4 Steps to Improve Your Content Linking Strategy

 4. Pay attention to how you build anchor text

 The anchor text is critical in raising your readers’ curiosity.
-It also improves the links’ value and increases the chances that the site’s visitors will click on it.
-A golden rule when you create anchor text is keeping it as descriptive as possible.
+It also improves the links’ value and increases the chances that the site’s visitors will click on them.
+A golden rule when you create anchor text is to keep it as descriptive as possible.
 It should clearly mention what the respective link points to.

 For example, if you want to take your readers to a study that you published in the past, you shouldn’t just create the backlink for the word study, without adding any additional information to it.
 Instead, add a link to a phrase where you mention at least the study’s name and when it was published.
 Your readers will immediately understand where any link will redirect them and decide whether it is interesting enough to click on it.

 Another important rule is to not link to more than five words when building the anchor text to eliminate any confusion.
 When you create entire link sentences, you decrease the chances that your readers will be curious enough to click on that link.